AUSAXS/AUSAXS/README.md

 # Design philosophy

 # Todo
+* 	[ ] HistogramManager: Consider calculating d^2 and then taking the square root afterwards.
+This should be a significant speedup.
 * 	[ ] Consider implementing a unit class to avoid unit conversion errors in functions
 * 	[ ] Redo the storage of Image to be a single 3D vector owned by the ImageStack.
 * 	[ ] Consider implementing form factors for the most common atoms.
 This will also allow fitting the excluded volume to the MD simulations (probably), thus avoiding the background fitting parameter.